monsieurbiz/SyliusRichEditorPlugin/README.md

 ### Update your form type

-To make a field use the rich editor, you have to use `RichEditorType` in your field.
+To make a field use the rich editor, you have to use `RichEditorType` on it.

 Here is a simple example with the description field of the `ProductTranslationType` form :